rmcgibbo/tungsten/README.md

 Usage
 -----
 `tungsten` requires 4 inputs files, specified on the command line.
-The first thee are OpenMM xml files, `system.xml`, `integrator.xml`, and `state.xml`, which specify the complete Hamiltonian, integrator, and initial conditions for the simulation.
+The first thee are OpenMM xml files, `system.xml`, `integrator.xml`, and (`state.xml` or `coords.nc`), which specify the complete Hamiltonian, integrator, and initial conditions for the simulation.
 These files can be constructed from an RCSB PDB, amber .incprd/.prmtop, gromacs .gro/.top, or desmond .dms file using the OpenMM python app.
 You can modify and use the script `examples/buildTungstenXML.py`, included with the tungsten source.

-Note: In place of `state.xml`, you may the initial conditions for the simulations as a netCDF input trajectory, which *must* end in the `.nc` file extension.
+You may the initial conditions for the simulations as an OpenMM `xml` file or a netCDF input trajectory (which *must* end in the `.nc` file extension).
 If the input coordinates are given in `xml` format, each independent parallel processor in the tungsten job will use the same starting coordinates.
 In contrast, when a multiframe netCDF trajectory as input, the frames from the input files will be "scattered" to the processors: the first processor will receive the first frame, the second processor the second frame, etc. Although not strictly necessary, the length of the input trajectory shou probably be equal to the number of parallel processors (otherwise some of the frames will be used twice if there are an excell of processors, or ignored if there are dearth).

 `tungsten` also requires a short configuration file, in a simple key=value format to specify, among other things, the frequency of clustering, the